Ryan Hunter-Reay: 2007–2010

-Hunter-Reay's best finish in the remaining races of 2008 was a 6th at the Detroit Indy Grand Prix at Belle Isle State Park.
-Hunter-Reay finished out the season ranked 8th in points with 360 points.
+Hunter-Reay's best finish in the remaining races of 2008 was a sixth at the Detroit Indy Grand Prix at Belle Isle State Park.
+Hunter-Reay finished out the season ranked eighth in points with 360 points.
 Following the end of the season there was a non-points race, the Nikon Indy 300 on the Surfers Paradise Street Circuit.
-In the race Hunter-Reay started 5th and finished 3rd.
+In the race Hunter-Reay started fifth and finished third.

-At the end of the year American Ethanol withdrew their sponsorship due to financial problems and left Hunter-Reay without a team.
+At the end of the year, American Ethanol withdrew their sponsorship due to financial problems and left Hunter-Reay without a team.
 Prior to the season Hunter-Reay tested a car for HVM Racing.
 Hunter-Reay was eventually offered a position at Vision Racing to drive the #21 Vision Racing Dallara IR07-Ilmor-Indy V8 HI7R.
-The team had no sponsorship to start off the season, despite this Hunter-Reay managed to start 14th and finish 2nd at the season-opening Honda Grand Prix of St. Petersburg on the Streets of St. Petersburg.
-In the process Hunter-Reay gave Vision their best finish in an IndyCar Series race.
-Hunter-Reay's next best finish for the team came at the next race of the season, the Toyota Grand Prix of Long Beach on the Streets of Long Beach where Hunter-Reay started 12th and finished 11th.
+The team had no sponsorship to start off the season, despite this Hunter-Reay managed to start fourteenth and finish second at the season-opening Honda Grand Prix of St. Petersburg on the Streets of St. Petersburg.
+In the process, Hunter-Reay gave Vision their best finish in an IndyCar Series race.
+Hunter-Reay's next best finish for the team came at the next race of the season, the Toyota Grand Prix of Long Beach on the Streets of Long Beach where Hunter-Reay started twelfth and finished eleventh.
 At the Indianapolis 500 the team found sponsorship from Izod and William Rast.
 Hunter-Reay struggled to qualify for the race and on Bump Day at 5:52 p.m.
 Hunter-Reay was bumped from the field by John Andretti.
 Hunter-Reay was able to requalify, bumping Alex Tagliani by 0.0324 seconds.
 Hunter-Reay started 32nd after Tagliani replaced teammate Bruno Junqueira in his qualified car.
-In the race Hunter-Reay spun in turn 4 on lap 20 and crashed, resulting in a 32nd-place finish.
+In the race Hunter-Reay spun in turn four on lap twenty and crashed, resulting in a 32nd place finish.
 Following the Bombardier Learjet 550 at Texas Motor Speedway Hunter-Reay and Vision parted ways.
-Hunter-Reay was then announced as the replacement for Vítor Meira, who was injured while racing at Indianapolis, in the #14 ABC Supply Company Dallara IR07-Ilmor-Indy V8 HI7R for A. J. Foyt Enterprises.
-In his debut for the team at the Iowa Corn Indy 250 at Iowa Speedway Hunter-Reay only completed 2 laps due to a crash.
-Hunter-Reay would only get two top 10s for Foyt with a 7th at the Honda Indy Toronto at Exhibition Place and a 4th at the Honda Indy 200 at Mid-Ohio Sports Car Course.
-Hunter-Reay's only top 10 start of the season for either Vision or Foyt was a 7th at Mid-Ohio.
-Hunter-Reay would finish 15th in points with 298 points.
-Hunter-Reay was 10th in points following his split from Vision.
+Hunter-Reay was then announced as the replacement for Vítor Meira, who was injured while racing at Indianapolis, in the No. 14 ABC Supply Company Dallara IR07-Ilmor-Indy V8 HI7R for A. J. Foyt Enterprises.
+In his debut for the team at the Iowa Corn Indy 250 at Iowa Speedway Hunter-Reay only completed two laps due to a crash.
+Hunter-Reay would only get two top-tens for Foyt with a seventh at the Honda Indy Toronto at Exhibition Place and a fourth at the Honda Indy 200 at Mid-Ohio Sports Car Course.
+Hunter-Reay's only top-ten start of the season for either Vision or Foyt was a seventh at Mid-Ohio.
+Hunter-Reay would finish fifteenth in points with 298 points.
+Hunter-Reay was tenth in points following his split from Vision.